-Figure 13: Beneficiaries Reached by Cash and Voucher Modalities (2007-2010)
+Figure 13: Beneficiaries Reached by Cash and Voucher Modalities (2007-2011)

 - 94. WFP is still in the learning phase with regard to using cash and vouchers, and partnerships are playing a central role in this process.
 WFP is working with the World Bank to evaluate cash and food transfers in the context of school meal programmes in Cambodia and is partnering with IFPRI to design, implement and evaluate cash and voucher programmes in Ecuador, Niger, Timor-Leste, Uganda and Yemen.
 This work is an opportunity to improve programme design and implementation and to assess the evidence of impact. - 95.
 Challenges remain to integrating cash and vouchers in WFP's programmes.
 WFP continues to adapt its business processes from a system based on in-kind food assistance to one that gives country offices a toolbox of approaches such as cash and vouchers.
-The decision to use direct food transfers or indirect modalities though vouchers or cash must be based on strong contextual assessment, including market analysis, developing protocols and controls, managing risk, establishing partnerships and integrating the modality into national programmes and plans.21 - 96.
-These challenges have been noted, for example in an external study of three country offices that found "a number of examples where cash and vouchers could only be adopted through exceptions to existing regulations, causing delays and challenges in adapting systems to new tools" and in a report to the Board in 2011, which noted: "The practice of embedding cash transfer and voucher activities in WFP's tonnage-based cost structure has led to difficulties in planning, comparative costing, management and implementation of those activities.
-It has also generated challenges for establishing benchmarks that can be compared across projects, evaluating performance and assessing impacts."
-21 - 97.
-WFP launched Cash for Change to help to overcome these constraints by focusing on learning, and providing guidance and support to country offices.
-Cash for Change brings together expertise in finance, logistics, programme and policy to ensure a holistic approach.
-It will be a hub of innovation and support as WFP seeks to make cash and vouchers a standard modality for indirect food transfers in appropriate contexts.
+The decision to use direct food transfers or indirect modalities though vouchers or cash must be based on strong contextual assessment, including market analysis, developing protocols and controls, managing risk, establishing partnerships and integrating the modality into national programmes and plans.24

-21 "Update on the Implementation of WFP's Policy on Vouchers and Cash Transfers" (WFP/EB.A/2011/5-A/Rev.1).
+24 "Update on the Implementation of WFP's Policy on Vouchers and Cash Transfers" (WFP/EB.A/2011/5-A/Rev.1).